-However, in chronic infections, the pathogenic organism(s) persists – often in spite of or hidden from our immune systems – and contribute to diminishing health over time.
+However, some people suffer from chronic infections.
+In these cases, the pathogenic organism(s) persists – often in spite of or hidden from our immune systems – and contribute to diminishing health over time.

 The common viruses that can contribute to this are Cytomegalovirus (CMV), Epstein-Barr Virus (EBV), parvovirus, and others from the Herpes family of viruses.